pivotal/docs-tap/scst-scan/tanzu-supply-chain/create-supply-chain-workload.hbs.md

 This section covers how to create a workload from an existing [supply chain created in the previous page](./create-supply-chain-with-app-scanning.hbs.md) that was created using SCST - Scan 2.0 and with either the Trivy Supply Chain Component or Customized Scanning Component.
-See [Tanzu Supply Chain docs](../../supply-chain/development/how-to/create-workloads.hbs.md) for more details on how to create a workload.
+For more details on how to create a workload, see [Tanzu Supply Chain docs](../../supply-chain/development/how-to/create-workloads.hbs.md).

 A user can define a workload in `yaml` or use the Tanzu Workload CLI plug-in to generate a workload manifest.